-The Warwick Acoustics APERIO is designed without compromise to set new standards… More details
+The Warwick Acoustics APERIO is designed without compromise to set new standards in sound repro… More details

 The Warwick Acoustics APERIO is designed without compromise to set new standards in sound reproduction, and to redefine the level of audio performance achievable in a headphone system.